 Depending on your parenting agreement, it is common for child custody orders to limit out-of-state travel with your child unless you have permission from the other parent.
 In some situations, the other parent may not allow an out-of-state trip or you may not be able to get ahold of the other parent.
 This can potentially put you at risk of a contempt of court violation or even criminal charges.

 If you have questions about traveling out of state or out of the country with your child, contact the Joshua Wilson Law Firm today.

-Do You Need Permission to Travel With Your Child?
+Do You Need Permission in Missouri to Travel With Your Child?

 Whether you need permission to travel with your child may depend on your parenting plan and child custody order.
 Take a close look at your child custody order for what is says about out-of-state or international travel.
 It is common for child custody orders to either limit interstate travel or any travel that impedes the other parent's visitation.